 What to Include in Your Podcast Show Notes

 Your show notes will differ depending on the type of show that you do.
-Not everything listed here is always necessary, but these should give you some ideas!
+Not everything talked about here is always necessary, but these should give you some ideas!

-- Start with a short paragraph or two, if you have a guest on the show then include a concise biography to introduce them to your listeners.
+Start with a short paragraph or two.
+If you have a guest on the show, then include a concise biography to introduce them to your listeners.
 Then, add a brief summary of the episode.
 It lets your audience know the central themes of the show and the topics you cover.
 Essentially, you’re letting your listeners know what issue or pain point you and your guest are discussing and why they should listen.
-Your guest can even help you with the legwork by sending you a bio and the points they want to discuss.

-- List the key points of interest in a series of bullet points.
-This is easily scannable and also optimizes your show notes for search engines.
+List the key points of interest in a series of bullet points.
+This is easily scannable and also optimizes your show notes or search engines.

 Once you have written the show notes for a few episodes, you can create a template that makes them quick to write and delivers consistent content for your audience to enjoy.

 If you worried that your show notes aren’t up to scratch, you might want to use an AI transcription service instead.
 Although going down this road does free up some time, remember that you’ll still have to write a summary, edit, and insert a resource list and links.
 Unfortunately, a traditionally presented transcript ignores most SEO recommendations, such as external links and inserting images with appropriate alt text.
 So, this is less likely to get you found by search engines.

 If you’re concerned that writing proper show notes will put too big a dent in your schedule, then there is one more option.
 You can hire a specialist to write them for you!